 Dog Shaking and Vomiting — Why It Happens

 Dogs shake and vomit due to pain, poisoning, gastrointestinal distress, or systemic illness.
-Shaking may reflect discomfort, fever, or nausea, while vomiting is the body’s attempt to expel something harmful.
-Together, they signal the need for close monitoring—and often veterinary evaluation.
+The shaking usually reflects the body’s stress or discomfort from the vomiting, discomfort, fever, or nausea, while vomiting is the body’s attempt to expel something harmful.
+Together, they signal the need for close monitoring and often veterinary evaluation.

 Toxin Ingestion